EntelectChallenge/2017-Battleships/README.md

 # The Rules to rule them all
 ### Map Generation

 The map will be square sized based on the given size rules.
-Please note that each player has their own map and this is the size of the players map and not the entire game map.
+Please note that each player has their own map and this is the size of the player's map and not the entire game map.

 1. 7 x 7 if small is selected.
 2. 10 x 10 if medium is selected.